-- (1) Based upon options to purchase 95,000 shares granted to all employees in the fiscal year ended January 31, 1996. - (2) These amounts represent assumed rates of appreciation in the price of the Common Stock during the terms of the options in accordance with rates specified in applicable Federal securities regulations.
-Actual gains, if any, on stock option exercises will depend on the future price of the Common Stock and overall market conditions.
+- (1) Based upon options to purchase 192,000 shares granted to all employees in the fiscal year ended January 31, 1998. - (2) These amounts represent assumed rates of appreciation in the price of the Common Stock during the terms of the options in accordance with rates specified in applicable federal securities regulations.
+Actual gains, if any, on stock option exercises will depend on the future price of the Common

+Stock and overall market conditions.
 There is no representation that the rates of appreciation reflected in this table will be achieved.

-The following table sets forth information with respect to unexercised stock options held at January 31, 1996 by the persons named in the Summary Compensation Table.
-There were no exercises of options to purchase the Common Stock by such individuals during the fiscal year ended January 31, 1996.
+The following table sets forth information with respect to (i) stock options exercised in the fiscal year ended January 31, 1998 by the persons named in the Summary Compensation Table and (ii) unexercised stock options held by such individuals.